Journal Paper printables

-Although there is a misconception about using dot grid for bullet journaling, because the bullet actually refers to the bullet journal key and not the paper style, it still one of the most popular paper used by bujo enthusiasts.
+However, if you want to use this paper for bullet journaling then you might consider using the dot grid paper.
+Although there is a misconception about using a dot grid for bullet journaling, because the bullet actually refers to the bullet journal key and not the paper style, it is still one of the most popular papers used by bujo enthusiasts.

-In terms of helping you with the bujo system I am not quite sure it is relevant though.
+In terms of helping you with the bujo system, I am not quite sure it is relevant though.
 A graph paper is actually just as good when it comes to adding the keys and signifiers in my opinion.
-In fact the ready made squares make it so simple for tracking and list checking.
+In fact, the ready-made squares make it so simple for tracking and list checking.

 How to resize the printable journal paper

 However, if you want to shrink it to another smaller size, such as A5 or B6 notebook size, you can do so by following this quick tutorial.

-I use an HP printer with my desktop so the tutorial follow the steps on this printer, depending on your printer these steps may vary.
+I use an HP printer with my desktop so the tutorial follows the steps on this printer, depending on your printer these steps may vary.

-Click on File and then on Print to display the print preview pop up box.
+Click on ‘File’ and then on ‘Print’ to display the print preview pop-up box.

-On the pop up box go to properties.
+On the pop-up box go to ‘Properties’.

-If you cannot find your particular size you can press ‘custom’ and add the paper size manually and then press OK.
+If you cannot find your particular size you can press ‘Custom’ and add the paper size manually and then press ‘OK‘.

 If you don’t press that the scale will shrink to the smaller paper size and the dots will be too close together to write on.

-Then press print and you should be good to go!
+Then press ‘Print’ and you should be good to go!

 More bullet journal printables: